awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 **Note**
 API Gateway private APIs only support TLS 1\.2\.
 Earlier TLS versions are not supported\.

-![\[Accessing Private API with Private DNS Enabled\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-private-api-accessing-api.png)
+![\[Accessing private API with private DNS enabled\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-private-api-accessing-api.png)

 At a high level, the steps for creating a private API are as follows: